venatiodecorus/maps/lightning/README.md

 Solid apps are built with _adapters_, which optimise your project for deployment to different environments.

 By default, `npm run build` will generate a Node app that you can run with `npm start`.
 To use a different adapter, add it to the `devDependencies` in `package.json` and specify in your `vite.config.js`.

+## Notes

+* Deck.gl
+* Project OSRM
+* make a MapTiler
+* do something about the colors
+* find more bloat in the basemap style